Student Loan Terminology Cheat Sheet

 Financial Aid

-Funds to help pay for college.
+Financial aid is funds to help pay for college.
 Financial aid includes grants, scholarships, work-study, and federal student loans.

 Financial Aid Package

-An overview of the types of financial aid you are eligible to receive for college.
-Financial aid packages provide information on all types of federal financial aid and college-specific aid such as scholarships, grants, work-study, and federal student loans.
+An overview of the types of financial aid you are eligible to receive for college, financial aid packages provide information on all types of federal financial aid and college-specific aid such as scholarships, grants, work-study, and federal student loans.

 Financial Need